All's not what it seems

 Electronica: get ready to get scalped

-The advent of the internet and PDF made it easier to publish to a global audience.
+The advent of the internet and Adobe's portable document file format made it easier to publish to a global audience.
 No more need for printing presses and distribution networks.
 And thus was born open-access (OA) publishing.
-Whereas traditional journals have to be purchased, offering a barrier to entry for students on a budget, OA publications are FREE to read!!
+Whereas traditional journals have to be purchased, offering a barrier to entry for researchers with limited budgets and no institutional access to traditional publication outlets, OA publications are FREE to read!!
 Great news, eh? (thumbup)

 A substantial flaw in this model becomes immediately apparent: quality control.
 The academic integrity of the work being published, that is.